turingschool/launch-curriculum/module3/Projects/Mod3Project.md

 For this iteration, it's up to you what type of planning you want to do before diving into code.
 You will want to consider the following, how do you want users to navigate to the statistics page?

-When you are finished with iteration 3, create a pull request and schedule time with a cohort-mate for some code review.
+✅When you are finished with iteration 3, create a pull request and schedule time with a cohort-mate for some code review.

 ### 🌶️Iteration 4 - Edit and Delete

-If you have finished the first three iterations, meaning that all features are complete, tested, and you're happy the user experience, you can move on to this spicy stretch goal.
+If you have finished the first three iterations, meaning that all features are complete, tested, and you're happy with the user experience, you can move on to this spicy stretch goal.

 This iteration includes the following features:
 * The ability to Edit a user's info